MicrosoftDocs/powerapps-docs/powerapps-docs/user/track-your-progress-with-dashboard-and-charts.md

    > [!div class="mx-imgBorder"]
    > ![Drill down box](media/chart_drilldown_2.png "Drill down on a chart box")

-4. The drilldowned chart will show up, with the breadcrumb at the top showing the filter criteria of the drilldown.
-You can select the breadcrumb to go back Home or previous screen.
+4. The chart with the drilled down data will show.
+The breadcrumb at the top show the filter criteria of the drilldown.
+You can select the breadcrumb to go back Home or to the previous screen.

    > [!div class="mx-imgBorder"]
    > ![Drill down box](media/chart_drilldown_3.png "Drill down on a chart box")